Harry Cave: Personal life

-Cave married Yvonne Joyce Anderson at Wanganui on 28 April 1951; they had two sons.
+Cave married Vonnie Anderson at Wanganui on 28 April 1951; they had two sons.
 He and his wife were keen camellia growers, and he developed a variety that was named after him.
 He died at Wanganui on 15 September 1989.
-His widow, Vonnie Cave, was appointed a Member of the New Zealand Order of Merit, for services to photography and horticulture, in the 2009 Queen's Birthday Honours, and she died in Whanganui in 2021.
+Vonnie was appointed a Member of the New Zealand Order of Merit, for services to photography and horticulture, in the 2009 Queen's Birthday Honours, and she died in Whanganui in 2021.